S3 for MinIO

 For other operating systems, .s3cfg file location and editing tools may vary.

-Scroll down to the host_bucket area and make sure the %(bucket)s. portion is removed and the address points to the IP_address:TCP_port for the system.
+Scroll down to the host_bucket area.
+Make sure the %(bucket)s. portion is removed.
+The IP address should point to the IP_address:TCP_port for the system.

 host_base = `192.168.123.207:9000` host_bucket = `192.168.123.207:9000`